 The 2010 Jaguar XF has a modern interior rather than old-world luxury, but reviewers liked the layout.
 When it was new, reviewers highlighted the quality trims and finishes and the high-tech look and feel.
 They found seating in the XF to be comfortable and supportive.
 However, other large cars offer more rear-seat legroom.
 The XF has one of the largest trunks in the class and it’s easy to access.
 Reviewers thought that Jaguar’s touch-screen infotainment system was slightly more user-friendly than what competitors offered.

 The base XF comes with a sunroof, rear parking sensors, dual-zone climate control, leather, Bluetooth, navigation and a nine-speaker stereo with iPod connectivity and satellite radio.
 The Premium trim adds features like heated and ventilated front seats, a larger V8 and upgraded interior trim.

 Other Cars to Consider

 If you’re considering the XF, you should give the highly-rated 2010 Hyundai Genesis a look because of its excellent performance and outstanding safety scores.
-With the Genesis, you also gain in reliability and interior comfort over the XF.
 In addition, the base Genesis gets better fuel economy than the base XF.

 The 2010 Mercedes-Benz E-Class offers iconic interior luxury and solid performance.
-The E-Class outshines the XF in reliability and interior quality.
 However, the Jaguar’s V8 engine gets better fuel economy than the E-Class’ V8.